 - If you can’t trust your partner anymore.

 - Your partner constantly pressures you into doing things that make you uncomfortable.

 - You know deep down that the relationship is coming to an end, making you feel bitter about it.

 If you answered yes to a few or even one of these questions, the chances are the relationship is not going anywhere.
 It is in everyone’s interest to end things here.
+In relationships, we desire emotional safety, and a lack of it can deprive us of an emotional connection that is important to the longevity of the very relationship.
 To know how to best approach the topic and go through with a breakup, scroll down.